Model Comparison

 Section titled “The Verdict”

-The plot twist nobody expected: Qwen2.5-Coder-14B is the best at everything.
-It leads in coding (0.929) AND council tasks (0.898).
+The plot twist nobody expected: Qwen2.5-Coder-14B was the best at everything.
+It led in coding (0.929) AND council tasks (0.898).
 A 14B model.
 On a Mac Mini.
-Running through LM Studio.
 No LoRA training.
 No fine-tuning.
 No months of dataset curation and overnight training runs.
 It just showed up and outperformed models that had every advantage except being Qwen2.5-Coder-14B.

 The 32B model was tested and eliminated.
 Double the parameters, double the memory, half the inference speed — and 1.4% worse on coding.
 Bigger is not always better.
 Efficient is always better.